james-livefront/livefront-ai-guidance/05-problems-to-avoid.md

-# Problems to Avoid: Anti-Patterns in AI-Assisted Development
+# Problems to Avoid: The Complete Anti-Pattern Guide

 *Learn from our mistakes.
-These are common problems teams hit when adopting AI tools.*
+These are the traps every team hits when adopting AI.*

 ---

+## Part 1: Process Anti-Patterns

-## The Context Rot Spiral
+### The Context Rot Spiral

-### What It Looks Like
+#### What It Looks Like

 You start with a clean prompt.
 AI gives you code.
 You ask for a change.
-Then another.
 Then another.
 By the 10th iteration, the AI is confused, you're frustrated, and the code is worse than when you started.

 **Example Spiral:**